espressif/esp-hosted/docs/sdio.md

 - [7.
 Flashing the Host](#7-flashing-the-host)
 - [8.
 Testing and Troubleshooting](#8-testing-and-troubleshooting)

-These sections will guide you through the process of flashing both the slave and host devices, setting up the hardware connections, and verifying successful communication.
+These sections will guide you through the process of flashing both the co-processor and host devices, setting up the hardware connections, and verifying successful communication.

-## 2. Introduction
+## 2 Introduction

 SDIO is a high-speed bus that uses the same SDMMC hardware protocol used for SD Cards, but with its own set of commands for communicating with SDIO aware peripherals.

 > [!NOTE]
 > Only some ESP32 chips support the SDIO Protocol:
 >
-> - SDIO as Slave: ESP32, ESP32-C6
+> A. SDIO as Slave (Co-processor): ESP32, ESP32-C6 \
-> - SDIO as Master: ESP32, ESP32-S3, ESP32-P4
+> B. SDIO as Master: ESP32, ESP32-S3, ESP32-P4

-## 3. Hardware Considerations
+## 3 Hardware Considerations

 ### 3.1 GPIO Configuration for SDIO